 Sheffield is a somewhat small city located in the state of Alabama.
-With a population of 9,108 people and four constituent neighborhoods, Sheffield is the 72nd largest community in Alabama.
+With a population of 9,403 people and four constituent neighborhoods, Sheffield is the 72nd largest community in Alabama.

 Sheffield is a very ethnically-diverse city.
 The people who call Sheffield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sheffield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sheffield include English, German, European, and Scots-Irish.
+Important ancestries of people in Sheffield include Irish, English, German, European, and Italian.

 The most common language spoken in Sheffield is English.
 Other important languages spoken here include Spanish and Polish.